adetyaz/directEd/README.md

 ## User Stories

 - As a user I can see a scholarship pool page.
+- As a user I see a popup modal.
 - As a user I can click on logo.
 - As a user I can click on navigation links.
 - As a user I can see a dropdown when Create wallet button is clicked.